Tax Planning Guide

 Regular Credit Method

-The regular credit is 20% of the current year's QREs that exceed a base amount, which is calculated using historical research expenses and gross receipts.
+The regular credit is 20% of the current year's QREs that exceed a base amount, calculated using historical research expenses and gross receipts.

 The ASC is 14% of the current year's QREs that exceed 50% of the average QREs for the three preceding tax years.